 Leaky building syndrome refers to how watertight a building is.
-If the building doesn’t provide adequate draining and water deflections, it’s more likely to suffer from leaky building syndrome.
+If the building does not provide adequate draining and water deflections, it is more likely to suffer from leaky building syndrome.

-It’s a problem that designers must work on from the moment they start developing their buildings.
-In fact, it often comes down to faulty design, just as much as non-compliant building materials.
+It is a problem that designers must work on from the moment they start developing their buildings.
+In fact, it often comes down to faulty design or failing to use compliant louvre windows, just as much as non-compliant building materials.
 Certain building designs lend themselves more to leaks than others.
-They don’t handle drainage well or they allow water to get inside without any means of escape.
+They do not handle drainage well or they allow water to get inside without any means of escape.

 There are several signs that a building may have leaky building syndrome.
-These include the following:
+These include:

-- There are bubbles in the plaster or the coating used to cover the plaster
+- Bubbles in the plaster or the coating used to cover the plaster

 - The cladding has a high moisture content